tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 "dtls13".
 This ensures key separation between DTLS 1.3 and TLS 1.3.
-Note that there is no trailing space; this is necessary in order to keep the overall label size inside of one hash iteration, because "DTLS" is one letter longer than "TLS".
+Note that there is no trailing space; this is necessary in order to keep the overall label size inside of one hash iteration because "DTLS" is one letter longer than "TLS".

 ##  Alert Messages